A Guide to Training Needs Assessment: What L&D Leaders Need to Know

-Organizations can bridge the knowledge gap in their L&D programs by conducting a training needs analysis, also called a training needs assessment.
+Organizations can bridge the knowledge gap in their L&D programs by conducting a training needs assessment, also called a training needs analysis.
 The McKinsey report touched briefly on this idea, citing three broad goals of a skills assessment:

 - Identify the skills that have the greatest impact on corporate performance.

 Below is a beginners’ guide, answering basic questions about what a training needs analysis is, its benefits and how to conduct one.

 What is a Training Needs Analysis?

 A training needs analysis is a comparison of the current skills and competencies inside an organization against the skills required for the company to succeed.
 The goal of a training needs analysis is to identify gaps in the skillset of the current workforce.

 An effective training needs analysis should account for the organization’s overall business goals and strategy.
 It should assess what skills are needed toward a particular end, which is unique to the company.